Neil Avrill Tilkens

 During Tilken's presidency, the Student Activities Program and Certification Program were expanded and Andreas Makris, National Symphony Orchestra member and composer, was commissioned to write a composition for MSMTA.
 Tilkens performed and gave workshops at many MSMTA conventions and was a guest lecturer for numerous local chapters of the association.

-Tilkens taught for 42 years before retiring in 1992, even though he was having health problems for the last six years.
-He continued to perform and be active musically until just before his death from cancer seven years later.
+Neil taught for 42 years before retiring in 1992, even though he had been having health problems for the last six years.
+He continued to perform and be active musically for the last six years of his life until a year before his death from cancer, on October 1, 1999, at age 72.

 There are two music scholarship awards at CUC which honor the Tilkens family.
 The first honors Neil's mother, Bernice Tilkens, who urged her children to obtain an education, and the second honors the work and memory of her son.